 2. Click on a cell in the new spreadsheet.

 3. On the Insert tab, Tables group, click on Pivot Table.
-If you’d like a Chart as well, click the down arrow under the Pivot Table icon and select Pivot Chart.
+(See Figure 10.4.)
+If you’d like a chart as well, click the down arrow under the Pivot Table icon and select Pivot Chart.

-Figure 10.4: Insert Pivot Table [10-04-insertPivotTable.tif]
+Figure 10.4 Insert Pivot Table [10-04-insertPivotTable.tif]

-4. A “Create PivotTable with PivotChart” dialog will come up.
+4. A Create PivotTable with PivotChart dialog will come up.
+(See Figure 10.5.)

-Figure 10.5: Create Pivot Dialog [10-05-createPivotDialog.tif]
+Figure 10.5 Create Pivot Dialog [10-05-createPivotDialog.tif]

-5. Select the “Use an external data source” option and click the “Choose Connection” button.
+5. Select the Use an external data source option and click the Choose Connection button.
 An Existing Connections dialog will open.
+(See Figure 10.6.)
 You can see existing connections in the workbook, on your computer, and on the network.

-Figure 10.6: Existing Connections [10-06-existingConnections.tif]
+Figure 10.6 Existing Connections [10-06-existingConnections.tif]

-Ideally you should use an .odc connection off the network so your spreadsheet can be more easily shared later.
-If the report is going to be used in a BI Center context, data connections should be stored in the associated Data Connections library for that site.
+Ideally you should use an .odc connection off the network so you can share your spreadsheet more easily later.
+If the report is going to be used in a BI Center context, data connections should be stored in the associated data connections library for that site.
 You may need to “Browse for More…” to find it.

 a.
-If you cannot find a connection for the data source you need, you’ll need to create an .odc file first, or have someone create one for you.
-See How To Create an .odc below.
+If you cannot find a connection for the data source you need, you’ll need to create an .odc file first or have someone create one for you.
+See the section titled “How to Create an .odc” later in the chapter.

 b.
 For our example, we are using a connection to the Assignment Timephased cube in our Project Server Analysis Services Database server.
+(See Figure 10.7)

-Figure 10.7: OLAP Data Connections [10-07-olapDataConnections.tif]
+Figure 10.7 OLAP Data Connections [10-07-olapDataConnections.tif]

 c.
 Note that the BI Center site that comes with a Project Server PWA installation includes a number of predefined connections that correspond to the sample reports, which access the Project Server Reporting database.
-If you do opt to customize a sample report, your best bet is to create copies of both the sample report and the connection, as the samples could potentially be affected by future upgrades or service packs.
+If you opt to customize a sample report, your best bet is to create copies of both the sample report and the connection, as the samples potentially could be affected by future upgrades or service packs.
 Likewise a number of connections to the Analysis cubes have been predefined, with references from Template reports.
 These will be in a folder in the connections library that is likely named based on the server and OLAP database that contains the cubes.

-6. Once you’ve chosen a connection and pressed Ok on the “Create PivotTable with PivotChart” dialog, you should get a PivotTable and a Chart.
+6. Once you’ve chosen a connection and pressed Ok on the Create PivotTable with PivotChart dialog, you should get a pivot table and a chart.
 A PivotTable field list should be available on the right.
+(See Figure 10.8.)

-Figure 10.8: Pivot Table Setup [10-08-pivot0.tif]
+Figure 10.8 Pivot Table Setup [10-08-pivot0.tif]

-7. Scroll down to and click on the checkboxes next to the Capacity and Work field measures.
-These are the Measures that we will be summarizing.
+7. Scroll down to and click on the check boxes next to the Capacity and Work field measures.
+These are the measures that we will be summarizing.
 By default, these will be placed in the Values box in the lower right.
-The pivot table (and chart) will already begin to fill in, but as we haven’t selected any Dimensions all the Capacity and Work data is summarized into one total each.
+The pivot table (and chart) will already begin to fill in, but as we haven’t selected any dimensions, all the capacity and work data are summarized into one total each.

 type="note"